The Well-tempered Clavier

 Conclusive remarks

-The title of this corpus, The Well-tempered Clavier, suggests that its composer intended to demonstrate the adequacy of temperament(s) for the performance of musical works in every tonality.
-As earlier suggested, this does not imply that all of them should match the same unique solution, although one is tempted to believe that the same instrument and the same tuning scheme have been used for the whole set.
-This has led to speculations by J.S.
-Bach’s disciples who had not been instructed how to proceed.
-Part of the reputation of great artists, in those days, relied on things kept secret…
+The title of this corpus, The Well-Tempered Clavier, suggests that its composer intended to demonstrate the suitability of one or more temperaments for the performance of musical works in any tonality.
+As previously stated, this does not imply that they were all intended to conform to the same unique solution; however, it is tempting to hypothesize that the same instrument and tuning scheme were utilized for the entirety of the set.
+This has led to speculation by J.S.
+Bach's pupils, who were not instructed on how to proceed.
+Part of the reputation of great artists in those days was based on the withholding of information.

-It would not make sense in “real life” (human musicians and physical instruments) to play a prelude on a certain tuning and retune the instrument just to play the fugue… Therefore, these sound examples do not aim at mimicking a real performance.
-They may only help evaluating the tunefulness of a presumably favourite tuning scheme for each musical work.
+It would be illogical in the context of human musicians and physical instruments to play a prelude in one tuning and then retune the instrument solely for the purpose of playing the fugue.
+Consequently, these audio examples are not intended to emulate a genuine performance.
+They can, however, assist in evaluating the suitability of a preferred tuning scheme for each musical work.

-A “deaf musicologist’s” way of appreciating tonality lies on measuring melodic and harmonic intervals in terms of frequency ratios.
-Results depend on values (weights) assigned a priori to certain ratios.
-We have shown that equally meaningful sets of hypotheses lead to utterly different findings which only trained ears might differentiate.
-Piling up hypotheses may not clarify the situation: an apparent “preference” for a tuning scheme might be the outcome of a numeric artefact rather than a proof of its validity.
+A "deaf musicologist" employs a method of tonality assessment that involves measuring melodic and harmonic intervals in terms of frequency ratios.
+The results of this assessment depend on the values (weights) assigned to certain ratios in advance.
+Our findings demonstrate that equally meaningful sets of hypotheses can lead to completely different results, which only trained ears can distinguish.
+The combination of hypotheses may not elucidate the situation.
+An apparent preference for a tuning scheme may be the result of a numerical artefact rather than proof of its validity.

-Carefully listening to the set of recordings — and ignoring inelegant renderings of fast trills in the lower octave — highlights a musical dimension that may not be reduced to “intervals”.
-Each piece is like a precious stone displaying an amazing regularity in its structure.
-The listener is driven by the artist to exploring all sides of the crystal and appreciate its purity: a “tonal landscape”.
-In this approach, the slightest defect — maybe a few cents up/down — is amplified by the structure.
-In short, the most relevant feature may be less the choice of a structure than its consistency for the rendering of each musical phrase.
+A meticulous listening to these recordings, with the exclusion of the somewhat inelegant rendering of fast trills in the lower octave, reveals a musical dimension that cannot be reduced to the concept of 'intervals'.
+Each piece can be likened to a precious stone, exhibiting an astonishing regularity in its structure.
+The listener is invited by the artist to explore all sides of the crystal and to appreciate its purity: a 'tonal landscape'.
+In this approach, the slightest imperfection, such as a few cents up or down, is amplified by the structure.
+In short, the most important feature may be less the choice of a structure than its consistency in rendering each musical phrase.

-If J.S.
-Bach had a specific unique musical temperament in mind when composing The Well-tempered Clavier, this might not even be one rating highest in terms of intervals.
-This question remains open (to art historians and music experts).
-The only point made clear by sound examples is that playing this repertoire on improperly tuned instruments amounts — in terms of consonance — to exposing plastic imitations of diamonds!
+It is uncertain whether J.S.
+Bach had a specific, unique musical temperament in mind when he composed The Well-Tempered Clavier.
+This is because the highest rating in terms of intervals may not be the most appropriate.
+This question remains open to art historians and musicologists.
+However, from the sound examples, it is evident that playing this repertoire on improperly tuned instruments — in terms of consonance — is tantamount to exposing plastic imitations of diamonds.

-Musicians interested in continuing this research and related development may use Bol Processor BP3’s beta version to process musical works and implement more tuning procedures.
-Follow instructions on page Bol Processor ‘BP3’ and its PHP interface to install BP3 and learn its basic operation.
+Musicians interested in continuing this research and related development can use the Bol Processor BP3 to process musical works and implement further tuning procedures.
+Follow the instructions on the Bol Processor ‘BP3’ and its PHP interface page to install BP3 and learn its basic operation.
 Download and install Csound from its distribution page.

 Bernard Bel — January 2022

-Please join the BP users help forum , BP open discussion forum and/or the BP developers list to stay in touch with work progress and discussions of related theoretical issues.
+Please join the BP users help forum , BP open discussion forum and/or the BP developers list to stay in touch with the progress of work and discuss related theoretical issues.

 Leave a Reply